-First assume that there are no two blue incomparable vertices in $\QQ$.
-Then the blue vertices form a chain.
-Let $b\in[N]$ be a ground element contained in every blue vertex (except for possibly $\varnothing$), let $a\in[N]$ be a ground element contained in none of the blue vertices (except for possibly $[N]$).
-Then the sublattice $\QQ\big|_{\{a\}}^{[N]\setminus\{b\}}$ has dimension $N-2=n$ and contains no blue vertex, thus it is a red copy of $Q_n$.
-From now on, suppose there are two blue incomparable vertices.
-Pick blue $X,Y\in\QQ$ such that $X$ and $Y$ are incomparable, $|X|\le |Y|$, and $|Y|-|X|$ is minimal among such pairs.
-Since layers $|X|$ and $|Y|$ are almost red, we see that $1\le |X|<|Y|\le N-1$. \\
+First, assume that any two blue vertices in $\QQ$ are comparable, i.e., the blue vertices form a chain.
+Let $b\in[N]$ be a ground element contained in every blue vertex, except for possibly $\varnothing$.
+Let $a\in[N]$ be a ground element contained in none of the blue vertices, except for possibly $[N]$.
+Note that the sublattice $\QQ\big|_{\{a\}}^{[N]\setminus\{b\}}$ contains no blue vertex.
+Since its dimension is $N-2=n$, the sublattice is a red copy of $Q_n$, as desired.